GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 <br>

-10. Build and deploy the Cloud Run services:
+12. Build and deploy the Cloud Run services:

-	There is one service in Cloud Run for the API (tag-engine-api) and another service in Cloud Run for the UI (tag-engine-ui).
+	There is one Cloud Run service for the API (tag-engine-api) and another for the UI (tag-engine-ui).
 They are both built from the same code base.
-You can build either one or both, depending on your needs.
+You can build either one or the other, depending on your needs.

 	```
 	gcloud run deploy tag-engine-api \